 Step Four:

-Change The Pastry: Making sausage rolls with puff pastry is a classic combination but you can change the type of pastry you use.
-You can make shortcrust pastry sausage rolls or try this recipe with rough puff pastry.
+Change The Pastry: You can make shortcrust pastry sausage rolls or try this recipe with rough puff pastry (puff pastry will always be my fav).

 Add Flavour To The Sausage Meat: You can add spices like black pepper and paprika or herbs like oregano and basil to the sausage meat.
 I like to add a little bit of garlic, unusual but so tasty!

-You could just pick your favourite sausages, some tasty flavours are sage and onion, caramelised onions and Lincolnshire sausages.
+Alternatively, you could just pick your favourite sausages and flavour combos, some tasty flavours are sage and onion, caramelised onions and Lincolnshire sausages.

 Christmas Sausage Rolls: Spread a few tablespoons of cranberry sauce on top of the pastry to make festive sausage rolls.
 You can even use turkey sausages instead of pork sausages.